Densf2/cypress_js/README.md

 Below the steps for creating the image and usage: docker build -t cypress-custom-base . docker run -t cypress-custom-base:latest "./node_modules/cypress/bin/cypress run --browser chrome --headless"

+The 'Dockerfile' and 'docker-compose' files can be used for running tests in parallel with different browsers.
+Steps:
+- docker-compose up